fitrianingrum/fitrianingrum.me/content/post/2020/yoy-analysis-sql-server.md

 | 2013			| 2				| 2600218.8667	| 1649051.9001  | 0.37		|
 | 2013			| 1				| 2340061.5521	| 4458337.4444  | -0.91		|

-From the above result, you can see that the sales performance in January 2013 was bad compared to the previous year's, while the rest were considerably good.
+From the above result, you can see that the sales performance in January 2013 was bad compared to the previous year's (negative **PctGrowth** value), while the rest were considerably good.